-Loaded with tender turkey meatballs, vegetables and barley, this hearty, comforting soup is healthy to boot!
+Loaded with tender turkey meatballs, vegetables and barley, this hearty, comforting soup is healthy and filling too!

 We are halfway through the first month of the new year.
 How is it going?
 If you’re like me, you probably feel as though you’ve fallen off of the healthy eating bandwagon a bit during the holidays.
 It’s time to get back on track and eat better again!
 In fact, after we came home from our vacation, the first thing I had my mind set on was to make something wholesome and delicious.
 And since it’s January, a warm, cozy, and hearty soup just seemed really appropriate.